The Siloam Springs Museum is currently closed for renovations, but we are still active. Watch our events page for ways to get involved.

 *Special Call* we are looking for help with the following projects as we move into the renovated building:

 Planning, building, and researching

 We are seeking devoted volunteers to help us with the following:

 Give museum tours

 Be a part of a team or work on individual projects.
 All are welcome and appreciated.
 Fill out the volunteer application form and send it to firstname.lastname@example.org.
 You are also welcome to call Elaine (479) 524-4011 or stop by and talk with us about volunteer opportunities.

 We will try our best to match you with a volunteer experience tailored to your personal development goals, interests, skills, and schedule.

 Over a Century of History

 Siloam Springs was platted in 1880, the town of Hico was established about 1845, and Simon Sager settled here by 1839.
 Learn more about our town's heritage by visiting the museum.
-To find the museum, follow the signs in downtown Siloam Springs to 112 North Maxwell St., which is one block east of Broadway St. The museum is open from 10am -5pm Tuesday through Saturday.
+To find the museum, follow the signs in downtown Siloam Springs to 112 North Maxwell St., which is one block east of Broadway St. The museum is currently closed for renovations.

 Wondering what's going on at the museum?
 Check out our event calendar to be "in the know" for our events and programs.